 Transom: The ‘transom’ is the stern cross-section of your boat.

-Waterline: This is the line (on the hull) at which the boat sits in the water when it’s properly loaded with passengers and equipment.
+Waterline: This is the line (on the hull) at which the vessel sits in the water when it’s properly loaded with passengers and equipment.

-Draft: ‘Draft’ is the depth of water that your boat needs in order to float freely.
+Draft: ‘Draft’ is the depth of water that your craft needs in order to float freely.
 The draft is measured as the distance from the waterline to the lowest point of the boat.

 Freeboard: ‘Freeboard’ is the distance from the waterline to the lowest point on your boat’s deck.